 A variety of chemistries are being explored to create new types of materials, and new functionalities.
 Click chemistries provide orthogonal reactivity to the chemistries of the body, and are being exploited to create a variety of new crosslinking approaches for polymers, and targeting approaches in drug delivery.
 These chemistries are combined with chemical modification to provide materials capable of delivery into the body via a variety of strategies, and with tightly controlled degradation properties.

-The new biomaterials developed in the laboratory may be used in a variety of drug delivery, immunotherapy, and regenerative medicine projects to promote the regeneration or targeted destruction of tissues in the body.
+The new biomaterials developed in the laboratory may be used in a variety of drug delivery, immunotherapy, and regenerative medicine projects to promote the regeneration or targeted destruction of tissues in the body (see Drug Delivery, Immunotherapy and Immunoengineering, Tissue Engineering and Regenerative Medicine sections).
 The future of new biomaterials is dependent upon the development of an enhanced knowledge base of molecular, cellular, and tissue interactions with materials.
 A major focus of our work is broadening our mechanistic understanding of tissue/material interactions, enabling development of design criteria from a biological perspective.

 Relevant review articles in this area

 - Darnell M, Mooney DJ.
 Leveraging advances in biology to design biomaterials.
 Nat Mater.
 2017;16(12):1178-1185. doi:10.1038/nmat4991.

 - Huebsch N, Mooney DJ.
 Inspiration and application in the evolution of biomaterials.
 Nature.
 2009;462(7272):426-432. doi:10.1038/nature08601.

 - Li J, Celiz AD, Yang J, et al. Tough adhesives for diverse wet surfaces.
 Science.
 2017;357(6349):378-381. doi:10.1126/science.aah6362.